April 2026 is

 2026 Senate Resolution

-This year, Senator Cindy Hyde-Smith (R-MS) has once again agreed to be the lead sponsor of this important native plant resolution.
-Thank you Senator Hyde-Smith!
-We are currently working to find bipartisan cosponsors for 2026.
+This year, Senator Cindy Hyde-Smith (R-MS) agreed to be the lead sponsor, and Senator Mazie Hirono (D-HI) the bipartisan cosponsor of this important native plant resolution.
+Thank you Senators Hyde-Smith and Hirono for your continued support!

 Logo: The National Native Plant Month logo features the silhouette of a grand oak (Bur Oak, Quercus macrocarpa).
 Please use this free logo to help promote native plant events every April.
 Contact us for other .jpg or .png designs or sizes.